 The Federal McKinney-Vento Homeless Assistance Act states that children and youth who lack a fixed, regular, and adequate nighttime residence are considered homeless.
-If, due to a loss of housing, a child must live in a shelter, motel, vehicle, or campground, on the street, in abandoned buildings, or doubled-up with

-Through the Migrant Program, families are provided a number of exciting educational tools such as Brainchild, Leapfrog/LeapPad, and computers with printers for secondary students to practice FSA skills and complete home-work assignments.
+Through the Migrant Program, families are provided a number of exciting educational tools such as Brainchild, Leapfrog/LeapPad, and computers with printers for secondary students to practice FSA skills and complete homework assignments.
 The migrant program also provides assistance to Migrant families in identifying resources and services related to education, health, and nutritional programs within the district.
 For more information, contact the Office of Grants & Special Programs at (863) 462-5000 ext.
 266